causiq/logary/README.md

 ```
 github logary/logary src/Logary.Facade/Facade.fs
 ```

+If you don't want to add a github reference, you can also choose to copy-n-paste the file into your project.
+As long as you don't change the public API surface area, you'll be fine (i.e. don't make breaking changes).

 In my Rakefile I have a small replacement script that sets the library's namespace inside the referenced `Facade.fs` file.